Fundraising

 Vacancies for the workshops are limited, so please apply early.

-Scholarships for this workshop are made possible with the support of the Headley Trust and HERITΛGE.
-For details on fees, application procedures and available scholarships, see the official announcement of the workshop here.
+For details on the application procedures, see the official announcement of the workshop here.

 On successfully completing the workshop students will be able to: